AlbertoCenzato/pytorch_ext/README.md

 ### ModelTrainer
 ModelTrainer avoids you to write a custom training loop each time you have to train a model.
 Given that each model and each training is different, ModelTrainer provides the training backbone and can be easily extended using callbacks to suit any specific needs. \
-You are required to write only a small callable object that inherits from `pytorch_ext.model_trainer.TrainingCallback` that takes care of feeding data to the model and uses its output to compute the loss.
+You are required to write only a small callable object that inherits from `torch_ext.model_trainer.TrainingCallback` that takes care of feeding data to the model and uses its output to compute the loss.

 ```
 import torch

-from pytorch_ext.model_trainer import ModelTrainer
+from torch_ext.model_trainer import ModelTrainer
-from pytorch_ext.model_trainer import TrainingCallback
+from torch_ext.model_trainer import TrainingCallback

 class SupervisedTraining(TrainingCallback):